French church’s best-known humanitarian accused of sexual assault

 – ‘I need it’ –

-Some 17 years after his death, Groues’s gaunt, bearded features remain a familiar sight on charity shops posters and in metro stations urging French people to think of the poor.
+Some 17 years after his death, Groues remains a familiar sight on charity shops posters and in metro stations urging French people to think of the poor.

 He gave his inheritance away aged 18 to join the order of Capuchin monks, later becoming active in the Resistance to Nazi occupation and spending several post-war years as a member of parliament.